InEngine-NET/InEngine.NET/docs-src/scheduling.md

     .EveryFiveMinutes();
 ```

-If it is not desirable to auto-wire a property for some reason, simply decorate the property in the command class with the **InEngine.Core.Scheduling.DoNotAutoWireAttribute** class.
+If it is not desirable to auto-wire a property for some reason, simply decorate the property in the command class with the ==InEngine.Core.Scheduling.DoNotAutoWireAttribute== class.

 ```c#
 using System;